Roxanne Wilson

 Roxanne Tessa Lisa Wilson (born March 17, 1979) started her career as an appellate attorney in Austin, Texas.
 She is currently a public speaker and Jazzercise franchisee.
 She was television host for The Liquidation Channel and a contestant on the hit NBC reality TV show The Apprentice 5 with Donald Trump.
 She was fired in week 14 as the first African American woman to make the final four.

 Early life

 Roxanne was born in Ames, Iowa, as the middle of three girls and the first American-born in her family.
 Her family is originally from Trinidad and Tobago.

 She earned a business degree in economics from Baylor University while also being a member of the Baylor University Chamber of Commerce; the oldest organization and all-male fraternity which accepted Roxanne as the first female.
 She has clerked for two justices on the Supreme Court of Texas.

 She earned her J.D. degree from the University of Michigan.

 Professional career

-Roxanne Wilson worked for a premiere Texas law firm and clerked for two justices on the Supreme Court of Texas after earning a law degree at the University of Michigan.
+Roxanne Wilson worked for a premiere Texas law firm and clerked for two justices on the Supreme Court of Texas after law school.
 She was a host on The Liquidation Channel, a blogger, social media enthusiast, Jazzercise instructor, author, and well-traveled speaker.
 Roxanne hosts webisodes around Austin, "On The Road With Roxanne."